 Griffiths played internationally as a member of the Canadian men's national team, appearing in 214 international games, including the 2000 Olympic Games in Sydney, Australia, as well as in three Pan American Games and two World Cup competitions.
 He currently holds a USFHA level 3 coaching accreditation, the highest level available domestically.

 After graduating in 1994 in English from Western Ontario University in London, Ontario, Griffiths joined the coaching staff of his alma mater.
 He helped the team to the top 10 of the Canadian Intercollegiate Athletic Union (CIAU) for the first time in school history.
-He went on to earn a degree in Broadcast Journalism from Ryerson University in Toronto, Ontario.
-He earned a bachelor of arts in English from the University of Western Ontario, and a bachelor of applied arts in journalism in 1998 from Ryerson University in Toronto, Ontario.
+He went on to earn a degree in broadcast journalism from Ryerson University in Toronto, Ontario.
 He and his wife Tara, a former field hockey player at Quinnipiac College, are the parents of sons Aidan and Owen.

 What they are saying about Griffiths: